 Profile of participants

-The seminar will involve 60 participants, with the following profiles:
+The seminar involved 60 participants, with the following profiles:

 - Working for public authorities or non-governmental organisations and other non-state actors, at all levels, from European to local, with a relevance for working with young refugees and migrants